AravindVasudev/AravindVasudev.github.io/_posts/2018-03-12-undoing-screw-ups-in-hg.md

 you don't want to look like a halfwit who is just discovering what a version control is at your internship.

-But if you have added mindlessly added everything, here is how you undo it:
+But if you have mindlessly added everything, here is how you undo it:

 ```php
 hg update -C